 - SB Nation has a list of the top 10 returning underclassmen.
 Trevor Mbakwe makes the list just outside of the top 10.

 - Ohio State basketball is losing a couple of underclassmen to transfer.
 I wonder what kind of restrictions they had placed on them for potential new schools.

 - The Jarrod Uthoff transfer and Bo Ryan's subsequent handling of it has been rather amusing.

-- Tyus Jones and how the Gopher coaching situation, or any coaching situation for that matter, is a factor in his college decision. has a good article on
+- Marcus Fuller has a good article on Tyus Jones and how the Gopher coaching situation, or any coaching situation for that matter, is a factor in his college decision.

 - Don Lucia is pleased with this past season and is looking forward to next.